nervosnetwork/docs/basic-concepts-ckb-cell-transaction-block.md

 [A figure for showing 3 structures]

 There are primarily 3 data structures you need to know in order to develop on CKB: Cell, Transaction and Block.
-We have prepared a [document](https://github.com/nervosnetwork/ckb/blob/c7fc6c9213f39780e157abfa8d5a5fa5394794a6/docs/data-structures.md) for explaining every pieces of these data.
+We have prepared a [document](https://github.com/nervosnetwork/ckb/blob/master/docs/data-structures.md) for explaining every pieces of these data.

  <!--Up to here, bitcoiners may have noticed that CKB has a very similar structure to Bitcoin.
 That's why we have wrote up a quick guideline for you to bootstrap easily with your bitcoin background.-->

 ## Cell

-> More information about Cell can be found in the [Nervos whitepaper](https://github.com/nervosnetwork/rfcs/blob/afe50463bb620393b179bd8f08c263b78e366ab3/rfcs/0002-ckb/0002-ckb.md#42-cell).
+> More information about Cell can be found in the [Nervos whitepaper](https://github.com/nervosnetwork/rfcs/blob/master/rfcs/0002-ckb/0002-ckb.md#42-cell).

 Cell is the most basic element in CKB system.
 A cell can be used to store a state or a script.

 A state cell may contain the information data of an application or an UDT (User-Defined-Asset), such as the balance of a user's ERC20 token.
 A script cell may contain the logic of an application or the rules of an UDT, such as the balance of an ERC20 token can not be negative.

-> It is feasible to let a cell store both the state and the logic of an application, but if this application wants leverage the power of [layer2 solutions](https://github.com/Awesome-Layer-2/Awesome-Layer-2#introduction-to-layer-2-solutions-1), this is really not recommended.
+> It is feasible to let a cell store both the state and the logic of an application, but if this application wants to leverage the power of [layer2 solutions](https://github.com/Awesome-Layer-2/Awesome-Layer-2#introduction-to-layer-2-solutions-1), this is really not recommended.
 This may result in the same problem of [why it is hard to implement EVM on Plasma](https://medium.com/@kelvinfichter/why-is-evm-on-plasma-hard-bf2d99c48df7).

 In a single cell, the `capacity` part limits the size of this cell.
 The `data`, `type` and `lock` are the three parts a developer needs to be considered about when designing an application.